aptos-labs/aptos-core/api/README.md

 A `TestContext` is implemented to create components' stubs that API handlers are connected to.
 These stubs are more close to real production components, instead of mocks, so that tests can ensure the API handlers are working well with other components in the systems.
-For example, we use real DiemDB implementation in tests for API layers to interact with the database.
+For example, we use real AptosDB implementation in tests for API layers to interact with the database.

 Most of the utility functions are provided by the `TestContext`.